Health sharing accreditation keeps popping up in real conversations lately, and it’s not hard to see why.

 Understanding Health Sharing Accreditation

-Health sharing accreditation won’t eliminate risk, and it doesn’t convert a ministry into insurance.
+Health sharing accreditation won’t eliminate risk, and it doesn’t convert a health sharing plan into insurance.

-If you’re considering a ministry, don’t stop at the monthly share amount.
+If you’re considering a healthshare plan, don’t stop at the monthly share amount.
 Read the guidelines.
 Review the limits.
+And know that accreditation is one useful signal among several, not the only one.

 Frequently Asked Questions